Ayush-1-3/Landsurveybot/README.md

 ## 🙋‍♂️ Author

-Made by [Your Name] | Electronics & Embedded Hobbyist
+Made by Ayush N | Electronics & Embedded Hobbyist

 Feel free to ⭐ star this repo or fork it to improve!